C-H-Y-I-N-G/BUS462/README.md

 ```C++
 //tab "code" -> "main" -> expand the main list -> type your branch name (eg. "chloe") -> click create branch under main
 ```
-## To uploead your code under your branch
+## To upload your code under your branch
 ```C++
 //tab "code" -> "main" -> expand the main list -> switch to your desired branch -> click the add button and choose file to upload
 ```